SxC97/Yabai-Spaces/README.md

 ## Known Issues

- * Plugin displays "Updating..." text when switching spaces.
-I believe this is possible to [fix](https://github.com/matryer/bitbar/issues/545) but I have not managed to get this to work.
+ - [x] ~~Plugin displays "Updating..." text when switching spaces.
+I believe this is possible to [fix](https://github.com/matryer/bitbar/issues/545) but I have not managed to get this to work.~~ Fixed when using SwiftBar.

- * Final output needs cleanup to fix:
+ - [ ] Final output needs cleanup to fix:

    * $DIV$DIV → $DIV
    * $DIV$SELECTLEFT → $SELECTLEFT